giangc/react-redux-template/README.md

 # Description

-React redux typescript, functional sample which has one store, one reducer, one selector, action and basic type.
+This contains react, redux and redux devtool